lilien1010/launch-saleforce-auto-enable-record-google-meet/README.md

 ### Introduction
 This script automatically enables meeting recording settings in Google Calendar/Meet.
 It helps users automatically configure recording settings when creating meetings

-### ❗ONLY for Salesloft Meetings❗ And Have to Install Salesloft Chrome extension too
+### ❗ONLY for Salesloft Meetings❗
+And Have to Install [Salesloft Chrome extension](https://chromewebstore.google.com/detail/salesloft-connect/ejgmneenioanldgngdomlfnbcbffmchf)

 ### Features
 - Automatically detects and clicks the "Video call options" button when available